-Review sites are jam-packed with competitive intelligence.
-Customers complaining about competitors’ products.
-Customers detailing strengths and weaknesses of each platform.
-Visibility into when and how competitors respond to customer issues.
-Direct and public customer feedback, without the outreach.
+Review sites are jam-packed with competitive intelligence (CI).
+On review sites, you’ll find both happy and unhappy customers giving insight into your competitors’ products and outlining strengths and weaknesses.
+You’ll also gain visibility into when and how competitors respond to customer issues.
+You’ll get direct and public customer feedback, without the outreach.

-How do you then turn that intelligence into a tool for sales to win deals?
-Certainly it’s more than sending the review itself around the office.
-Here are 5 ways to leverage competitor product reviews to win sales.
+How do you then turn that intelligence into a tool to help your sales team win more deals?
+Certainly, it’s more than sending the review itself around the office.
+Collecting third-party reviews is an important piece to your complete competitor analysis.
+Here are five ways to incorporate competitor product reviews into your competitor analysis so that you can build tools to help your sales team win more deals.

 1. Develop Sales Trap Questions